 Let's use the stock market sell-off in March and April 2020 as an example.
 When investors realized that COVID-19 would shut down the world and force many global economies to go into lockdown, investors panicked and sold their investments as businesses would likely not generate cash flow in a closed economy.
 Airline and cruise stocks were especially hit as travel bans were put in place.

 Jobs and inflation reports published by reputable organizations and government entities also give investors a glimpse into whether a given economy is growing, shrinking or remaining stagnant.
 For example, when unemployment is high, people are generally making less money, which means they have less disposable income.
-As a result, industries that rely on discretionary consumer spending, such as movie theaters or malls, would likely see their share prices fall since investors can expect them to generate less revenue.
+As a result, industries that rely on discretionary consumer spending, such as movie theaters or malls, are likely to see their share prices fall since investors expect them to generate less revenue.

 Additionally, higher interest rates mean a higher cost of borrowing for firms.
-As a result, growth stocks become more limited with how much they can borrow and spend, which can inhibit their ability to turn profitable and generate shareholder value.
+As a result, growth stocks become more limited in how much they can borrow and spend, which can inhibit their ability to turn profitable and generate shareholder value.

 What Are the Best Stock Market Indicators?

 The world has become increasingly globalized.
 Events and trading in Asia and Europe can often affect U.S. stocks.
 U.S. exchanges are open from 9:30 a.m. to 4 p.m.
 EST, meaning that U.S. exchanges are not representing ongoing global shifts 73% of the day, despite U.S. equities being traded around the clock.
 Trading on U.S. equities when the market is closed results in gaps that are not reflected in U.S. exchanges until its next open.